 In this type of essay, graduate students are welcome to present an overview of a specific historiography and the most recent questions historians are asking with the objective of highlighting new areas where research is needed.
 This is a great opportunity for graduate students to work out new topics for research and potential dissertation topics.

-The Deadline for Think Pieces is November 1, 2017.
+The Deadline for Think Pieces is early November 2018.

 All submissions should be emailed as a Word file to firstname.lastname@example.org